-Digital Drives Improvement for Vehicle Service Satisfaction in Mexico, J.D.
+Vehicle Service Satisfaction in Mexico Declines Following Pandemic, J.D.
 Power Finds

-Now in its sixth year, the study is a comprehensive analysis of the service experience among owners of 1- to 3-year-old vehicles and evaluates customer satisfaction with their authorized dealer by examining five key measures (in order of importance): service quality (25%); service advisor (21%); vehicle pick-up (19%); service facility (17%); and service initiation (16%).
+Now in its seventh year, the study is a comprehensive analysis of the service experience among owners of one- to three-year-old vehicles and evaluates customer satisfaction with their authorized dealer by examining five key measures (in order of importance): service quality (25%); service advisor (21%); vehicle pick-up (19%); service facility (17%); and service initiation (16%).

-Mazda ranks highest in the mass market segment for a second consecutive year, with a score of 874.
-Hyundai (873) ranks second and Toyota (867) third.
+Jeep ranks highest in the mass market segment with a score of 882.
+Honda (873) ranks second and Kia (866) third.

-The 2021 Mexico Customer Service Index (CSI) Study is based on the evaluations of 4,918 interviews with new-vehicle owners in Mexico approximately 12 to 36 months after purchase.
-The study was fielded from May through September 2021.
+The 2022 Mexico Customer Service Index (CSI) Study is based on the evaluations of 5,429 new-vehicle owners of 2019, 2020 or 2021 model-year vehicles who took their car for service in the past 12 months to an authorized dealer facility.
+The study was fielded from March through August 2022.